sikang99/fnt/README.md

  * Implement convolution methods for both FFT and FHT.
  * Implement Real-to-Complex and Complex-to-Real FFT's.
  * Implement a Number Theoretic Transform for exact convolution.
+ * Implement tests using relationships between FFT and FHT.